$\boldsymbol{H}(\textbf{curl})$-reconstruction of piecewise polynomial fields with application to $hp$-a posteriori nonconforming error analysis for Maxwell's equations: Preparatory results

-To prove this inequality, one adapts the above proof as follows: First, \cite[Lemma 3.5]{Amrouche98} can be replaced by \cite[Theorem 3]{HP19_822} on regular decompositions with mixed boundary conditions, but the stability constant is not given explicitly in terms of the geometry of $\omvtx$.
+The proof of this inequality is, however, not straightforward.
+First, \cite[Lemma 3.5]{Amrouche98} can be replaced by \cite[Theorem 3]{HP19_822} on regular decompositions with mixed boundary conditions, but the stability constant is not given explicitly in terms of the geometry of $\omvtx$.
 To have a stability constant only depending on the mesh shape-regularity, one needs to conjecture that the result of \cite{GuzSal21} can be extended to mixed boundary conditions.
-We notice that the extension holds for pure Neumann conditions, as shown in \cite[Theorem 32]{GuzSal21}. \end{remark}
+We notice that the extension holds for pure Neumann conditions \cite[Theorem 32]{GuzSal21}. \end{remark}